Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 - Requiring a small deposit for high-value orders.

-2. High Return & Restocking Costs
+2. High Returns Costs

 - Limiting COD to certain product categories.